latsouckfaye/faye-paul.github.io/_pages/about.md

 ## Summary

-- 👨🏻‍💻 I am a Data Engineer at the end of a Ph.
+- 👨🏻‍💻 I am a Data Engineer / Analyst at the end of a Ph.
 D. thesis in Applied mathematics.

 - 🔭 Last 03 years, I have worked on spatial analysis of seafloor data and built predictive models for geomorphological maps.